 During what will be known as the first global pandemic of modern times, the economies of many European countries were hit hard and came to a grinding halt due to the lockdowns.
 Some industries were hit harder than others, but overall we can say that the construction and installation industries were hit severely.

-Throughout the business value chain the effect were felt, architects reported more postponed and cancelled projects, installers show a drop in their orderbook and turnover development.
-The effects were obviously the strongest in countries like Spain where a full lockdown took place and construction sites closed.
+Throughout the business value chain the effects were felt.
+Architects reported more postponed and cancelled projects, and installers showed a drop in their orderbook and turnover development.
+The effects were clearly the strongest in countries like Spain, where a full lockdown took place and construction sites closed.
 But even in countries like the Netherlands, where construction continued, the effects of the pandemic were severe.

 That being said, the effects and severity of the crisis was different throughout the business value chain.
 Overall, general builders were least impacted.
-But what about a target group like electrical installers.
-How deeply are they effected and what are their outlooks for this year?
+But what about a target group like electrical installers?
+How deeply are they affected and what are their outlooks for this year

 The outlooks for Q3 2020 and the remainder of the year

 When looking at the outlooks for Q3 2020 (this measurement was taken end of Q2) a more positive image arises.
-In all countries electrical installers expect a far better Q3 compared to Q2.
-Especially in Germany, France and the Netherlands installers expect that Q3 2020 will be at least on the same level as Q3 2019.
-Installers in Spain and Poland are the least positive about Q3 2020, but even here a slightly more positive outlook is presented compared to Q2.
+In all countries, electrical installers expect a far better Q3 compared to Q2.
+Especially in Germany, France and the Netherlands, installers expect that Q3 2020 will be at least on the same level as Q3 2019.
+Installers in Spain and Poland are the least positive about Q3 2020, but even there a slightly more positive outlook is presented compared to Q2.

-This more positive outlook is also reflected by the fact that in almost all countries the order books were growing again in, following a sharp decline in the early phases of the pandemic.
-With this increase in order book, the outlook for the remainder of 2020 looks even more positive, however during the measurement the second wave of the virus wasn’t visible yet.
+This more positive outlook is also reflected by the fact that in almost all countries, the order books were growing again, following a sharp decline in the early phases of the pandemic.
+With this increase in order book, the outlook for the remainder of 2020 looks even more positive.
+However, during the measurement the second wave of the virus was not visible yet.